MykhayloHnatyuk/sdk-plugins/sdk-phonegap/README.md

 3. Copy the MATPlugin.js file to the `platforms/ios/www` folder

+4. Import the MATPlugin.js script in your html file:

+        <script type="text/javascript" src="MATPlugin.js"></script>

-4. Create a folder `platforms/ios/Plugins/com.hasoffers.plugins.MATPhoneGap`.
+5. Create a folder `platforms/ios/Plugins/com.mobileapptracking.MATPlugin`.

-5. Copy and paste the files -- `MATPlugin.h`, `MATPlugin.m`, `MobileAppTracker.h`, `MobileAppTracker.a` -- from the downloaded MAT plugin's `src/ios` folder.
+6. Copy and paste the files -- `MATPlugin.h`, `MATPlugin.m`, `MobileAppTracker.h`, `MobileAppTracker.a` -- from the downloaded MAT plugin's `src/ios` folder.

-6. Open the iOS project in Xcode.
+7. Open the iOS project in Xcode.

-7. In the Project Explorer, Ctrl+Click Plugins folder and click **Add Files To _"`<PROJECT-NAME>`"_**.
+8. In the Project Explorer, Ctrl+Click Plugins folder and click **Add Files To _"`<PROJECT-NAME>`"_**.
    Browse to the folder mentioned in #4 above and add the `.h` and `.m` files to the project.

-8. Go to the project settings Build Phase page.
+9. Go to the project settings Build Phase page.
 In the Link Binary With Libraries section add the required frameworks:

         MobileAppTracker.a -- from the folder mentioned in #4 above
         AdSupport.framework -- Optional